gmherb/envtab/README.md

 ```
 $ ./envtab
-Take control of your environment variables.
+Take control of your environment.

 Usage:
   envtab [command]